Giomy8/Giomy8/README.md

 ###  Hi, my name is Giomar Mesa👋

-I´m Fullstack Developer en Henry
+I´m Fullstack Developer in Henry

 I´m a passionate Fullstack Developer with experience in modern web development technologies.
 I specialize in creating dynamic and functional web applications using cutting-edge technologies.
 My expertise includes fluent use of JavaScript (ES6), React, Redux, Express, Sequelize, PostgreSQL, HTML, CSS, and Tailwind.